Nasir El-Rufai: Exile and return

-Governor of Kaduna State
+Governorship

 On 29 May 2015, El-Rufai was sworn in as the 22nd Governor of Kaduna State.
 In his inaugural address, he declared that he and his deputy were cutting their allowances by half pending an improvement in the state's fiscal situation.
 On 6 August 2015, El-Rufai in one of his first acts as governor announced that Kaduna State will adopt the Treasury Single Account policy by 1 September of the same year.
 At the end of the exercise, 470 accounts belonging to different ministries, departments and agencies were closed and a sum of N24.7 billion was recovered and remitted to the Kaduna State Government TSA with the Central Bank of Nigeria.

 By blocking leakages and cutting the cost of running government, it is estimated that the El-Rufai administration was able to save N1.2 billion in just two months.
 El-Rufai also reformed the civil service in Kaduna State and reduced the number of ministries from 19 to 13 and the number of permanent secretaries from 35 to 18.
 In a bid to reduce the cost of governance, El-Rufai appointed only 13 commissioners, 10 special advisers and 12 special assistants as against the 24 commissioners, 41 special advisers and about 400 special assistants appointed by the previous administration.

 As governor, El-Rufai has embarked on a comprehensive education reform with the goal of revamping the moribund state of education.
 El-Rufai sacked over 22,000 unqualified primary teachers.
 El-Rufai's administration launched the School Feeding Programme, aimed at providing one free meal per day to 1.5 million pupils in public primary schools within the state.
 He also abolished the collection of fees and levies in public primary and junior secondary schools in Kaduna, thereby removing a financial burden of N3 billion from the parents.

 On 28 March 2020, El-Rufai tested positive for COVID-19, following contact with an index case.
 He has placed a curfew in Kaduna State and restricted movement, to prevent the spread of the virus.

 On 20 August 2020, Controversy arose on social media when the Nigerian Bar Association invited Governor El-rufai to speak at its annual conference.
 Thousands of Nigerians signed a petition on change.org to have Governor El-rufai's invitation revoked.
 The NBA succumbed to the pressure and disinvited the governor.
 A report by Open Bar initiative cited eight reasons why El-rufai's invitation to the general conference was turned down.